Progressive is one of the big 3 auto insurers in Florida. I’m going to share what I’ve learned from settling many cases with Progressive.

 Progressive Pays $50K of $150k Settlement for Back Surgery from Car Crash

 A car passenger claimed that an accident caused or aggravated a herniated disc.
 The passenger had a lower back fusion surgery.
+Below is what a back fusion surgery looks like.

 The passenger had $100,000 of his own underinsured motorist (UIM) coverage on his auto insurance policy.
 Since he was an occupant of a car at the time of the crash, his UIM insurance was available.
 His auto insurer paid its $100,000 limits to settle the UIM claim.